 Career Outlook: Sensory and Consumer Science

 Sensory and consumer science is the light that guides the way forward for businesses by investigating what consumers really want.
+So what do sensory scientists do?
 Sensory scientists spearhead product development for companies.
 Not only do they conduct research and testing to gauge what consumers are drawn to, but they also use it to inform the development and improvement of new products.

 There is a wide range of jobs that rely on sensory science, all of which involve understanding a product’s sensory experience to improve its quality.
 Food scientists and technologists, research managers and directors, sensory scientists and sensory and consumer insight specialists are some of the many facets of sensory science.